In an interview at this year’s Toronto Luminato Festival the author Peter Carey suggested that in many ways we’re still living in the 19th century.

 The climate crisis is among the themes in Carey’s latest novel, The Chemistry of Tears.
 The peril in which the planet finds itself serves as a backdrop to the story of the novel’s two main characters, one from the 19th century and the other living in the present.

 Henry Brandling is a 19th century Englishman whose daughter has died from illness and whose son may suffer the same fate.
-His marriage is buckling under the strain of the loss of their children.
+His marriage is buckling under the strain of their shared loss.
 In a desperate bid to save both his son and his marriage, Henry sets off for Germany in the somewhat strange hope of finding a German clockmaker who will build an automaton in the form of a duck.
 He is convinced the duck will help to restore his son’s health and redeem his wife’s love for him.

 Catherine Gehrig is the novel’s other main character.
 The story begins with her grim discovery that her married lover and colleague of many years has died suddenly.
 She is overwhelmed with despair and an unanticipated loneliness.
 No one, or so she thought, knew of their affair.
 So she is left to endure the pain of his sudden departure alone.
 She cannot even attend his funeral.
 But one sensitive colleague at the museum at which she works knows of their relationship and understands the depth of her grief.
 He takes it upon himself to ensure she will have a productive distraction to help get her through the dark days ahead.
 The distraction is in the form of a project: reconstruct the automaton that Henry endeavored to have made for his sick son so many years ago.
 The past and the present are thus linked and much of the novel is an attempt to explore their complex connection.